 The financial statements report certain categories of expenses that are attributable to more than one functional expense category.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include salaries and wages, and fringe benefits which are allocated based on estimated time and effort.
-All remaining expenses are allocated based on the nature of the expense.
+All expenses are allocated based on the nature of the expense and estimates of time spent.